Ring Of Kerry County Kerry, Ireland Travel Guide

 In smaller villages, dining hours can be more limited, especially during off-peak seasons.

-Call ahead or check online for current opening times to avoid disappointment.
+Call ahead or check online for current opening times so you're not disappointed.

-The culinary scene heavily on fresh, seasonal ingredients from local farms and the Atlantic waters.
+The culinary scene heavily on fresh, fresh seasonal produce from local farms and the Atlantic waters.

-Many dishes traditional Irish fare, offering warmth and sustenance, perfect after a day of exploring.
+Many dishes traditional Irish fare, offering warmth and sustenance, perfect after a full day of exploring.

 While rooted in tradition, Irish cuisine also embraces contemporary influences and innovative culinary techniques.